StunkStunk

 mutate(mutator)

-Update data directly without triggering a network request.
+Update data directly without a network request.
 Useful for optimistic updates.

 postsChunk.mutate((current) => [...(current ?? []), newPost]);